Max Prick van Wely / Albert Brussee

 42 pages; with a Preface in Dutch and English.

-Available through the usual music channels or via AB Music Productions & Editions.
+Available through the usual music channels (distribution by Hal Leonard in Holland and Belgium) or direct from AB Music Productions & Editions.